Can a secluded self-interacting dark sector generate detectable gravitational waves?: Calculation of observables and constraints of the self-interacting secluded dark sector

-After determining the phase transition temperature $T_*$, which is actually percolation temperature $T_{\rm perc}$, other phase transition parameters that need to be calculated are FOPT strength parameter $\mathbb{A}$, duration parameter $\beta/H_\ast$,bubble wall velocity $v_w$, and efficiency parameters $\kappa_{b,s,t}$.
+After determining the phase transition temperature $T_*$, which is actually percolation temperature $T_{\rm perc}$, other phase transition parameters that need to be calculated are the FOPT strength parameter $\mathbb{A}$, the duration parameter $\beta/H_\ast$,bubble wall velocity $v_w$, and the efficiency parameters $\kappa_{b,s,t}$.

 $\mathbb{A}$ is the difference of the trace of energy-momentum tensor between two phases divided by radiation energy density:

 with $\rho_\ast$ is the radiation energy density at $T_\ast$. $\beta/H_\ast$ is given by: